Understanding plasticity in neural networks: Solutions

 \subsection{The role of scaling on plasticity}

 Before considering sophisticated methods to address plasticity loss, we must first answer the question of whether this is simply a disease of small networks.
-In the context of the impressive successes of large models and the resultant `scaling laws' phenomenon~\citep{kaplan2020scaling}, it is entirely plausible that plasticity loss, like many other challenges, vanishes in the limit of infinite computation.
+In the context of the impressive successes of large models and the resultant scaling law phenomena~\citep{kaplan2020scaling}, it is entirely plausible that plasticity loss, like many other challenges, vanishes in the limit of infinite computation.
 We find that while plasticity loss is easiest to induce in extreme forms in small networks, scaling a CNN to the limit of a single GPU's memory is insufficient to eliminate plasticity loss even in the simple classification tasks described in the previous section.
 We visualize the relationship between network width and plasticity loss in Figure~\ref{fig:scaling-sweep}.

-These observations suggest that plasticity loss is unlikely to be the limiting factor for sufficiently large networks on sufficiently simple tasks.
+These observations suggest that plasticity loss is unlikely to be the limiting factor for sufficiently large networks on sufficiently simple tasks, particularly when the network is sufficiently overparameterized as to smoothly interpolate its training data \citep{bubeck2023universal}.
 However, for tasks which do not align with the inductive bias of the network (as in the MLPs trained on CIFAR-10), or for which the network is not sufficiently expressive (as is the case for the small networks of any architecture), we see a reduction in the ability to fit new targets over time.
-Because we typically cannot guarantee a priori that a learning problem will fall in the first category, we therefore turn our attention to other design choices which might further insure networks against plasticity loss.
+Because we typically cannot guarantee a priori that a learning problem will fall in the first category, we turn our attention to other design choices which might further insure networks against plasticity loss.